Southern Yakutia (Sakha)

 “Think of him as someone who became a leader half a century

-too early, at a time that the mentality of our people had not fully evolved.
+too early, at a time when the mentality of our people had not fully evolved.

 Yes, Comrade Taidje!
 He is in the class of leaders who perform miracles when

 leading rational minds.
-Not a people like us, my dear friend.
-Our people are
+Not the type of people like us, my dear friend.
+Our

-either too angry or they are too happy.
-You and I know that emotions like those
+people are either too angry or they are too happy.
+You and I know that emotions

 “You are recalling,” Taidje said.